exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 setspn -S {Exasol service name}/{Exasol host name}.{AD domian} {Service account name}
 ```

-**{Exasol service name}**: this parameter represents a **kerberos service name** of a particular exasol instance.
+**\{Exasol service name\}**: this parameter represents a **kerberos service name** of a particular exasol instance.
 This is the first out of 2 parameters which will be used during user authentication.
 It is arbitrary now, but later on it will be critical to use the exact value which is set up here.
-**{Exasol host name}**: this parameter represents a **kerberos host name** of a particular exasol instance.
+**\{Exasol host name\}**: this parameter represents a **kerberos host name** of a particular exasol instance.
 This is the second out of 2 parameters which will be used during user authentication.
 It is arbitrary now, but later on it will be critical to use the exact value which is set up here.
-**{AD domian}**: Active Directory domain of the Exasol service user created during step 1
+**\{AD domian\}**: Active Directory domain of the Exasol service user created during step 1
-**{Service account name}**: Exasol service user created during step 1
+**\{Service account name\}**: Exasol service user created during step 1

 To check that SPN was registered correctly run the following command in power shell:
 ```